-When you quote or paraphrase from a source (book, article, or webpage) in your paper, you need to insert a parenthetical citation.
+When you quote or paraphrase from a source (book, article, or webpage) in your paper, you need to insert an in-text citation.
+This typically consists of author's last name and page numbers (if there are any) or "the title of article or web resource" and page numbers (if there are any).

 Direct Quoting - When you are using someone else's exact words.